GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 An IOC indicates that a breach already took place, allowing you only to respond after the fact.
 Intent Indicators are the attacker’s traits, or Tactics, Techniques, and Procedures (TTPs), observable during the recon phase--traits, that with high confidence, would not belong to legitimate visitor traffic and behavior.

 == Screenshots ==
+1. Faking WPScan's username hunting.
+Real usernames were "admin", "admin2", and "admin3".
+No hacker can log in with these faked usernames.
-1. Error message the visitor will receive for banned behavior or devices.
+2. Error message the visitor will receive for banned behavior or devices.

 == Changelog ==

+= 1.4.0 =
+* CEF now disrupts hacker attempts at username enumeration

 = 1.3.0 =
 * Fakes most current version of PHP